 What is Best Left to Professionals?

 Our professional technicians have a 21-point service checklist they use to make sure your systems are running right when we do a maintenance visit.
-Many other reputable HVAC companies around the country provide similar services.
+Many other reputable HVAC companies around the country provide similar system maintenance.
 These are items that sometimes require expert knowledge of the system, which homeowners don’t have.
 We’ll probably also be a lot more efficient than you at cleaning the outdoor coil and flushing and cleaning drain lines because we do it so often.
+You’ll probably feel a lot better about your heating system if you know it has been inspected by a professional.

 One thing we highly recommend you call us to have serviced is the evaporator coil.
 Accessibility to evaporator coils vary.
 Many air conditioning systems in our area have coils located in the attic or crawl space and installed in an upflow or horizontal position.
 The evaporator coil catches everything that the filter system does not.
 A clean evaporator coil is vital to the proper operation of cooling system or heat pump.
 But, it is often hard to access and much be treated delicately to avoid damage.